-Waterhouse works in the Marketing Finance department of Walt Disney Studios as a financial analyst where he helps support marketing spending for the Worldwide Theatrical division.
+Waterhouse works in the marketing finance department of Walt Disney Studios as a financial analyst, where he helps support marketing spending for the Worldwide Theatrical division.

 “Each day is a new challenge,” said Waterhouse.
 “Currently working in finance supporting the Studio Marketing organization challenges me, as a clear understanding of the marketing plan for each of the departments I support is needed.
 This information is then utilized by our finance team to make decisions and support the business.”

-Waterhouse said that in addition to attending meetings and preparing budgets, he also has the opportunity to volunteer at a variety of press events and premiers, as well as support the marketing teams on the front line.
+Waterhouse said that in addition to attending meetings and preparing budgets, he also has the opportunity to volunteer at a variety of press events and premieres, as well as support the marketing teams on the front line.

 Waterhouse first got the itch to join the Disney family as the state president for the Florida Association of Student Councils when he was in high school.
 He challenged all the schools in the state to do one project that year which would “Give a Child a Wish.”
 Waterhouse’s school took 40 pediatric oncology patients and their families to the Orlando theme park.

-“I was amazed at the power the resort had to create a special place for these families to forget the challenges the face every day and enter into a world unlike any other,” said Waterhouse.
+“I was amazed at the power the resort had to create a special place for these families to forget the challenges they face every day and enter into a world unlike any other,” said Waterhouse.

 After that, he was hooked.